vl4ds/Documentation/getting-started/first-smartapp.rst

 Prerequisites
 -------------

-Before completing this tutorial, you should have read the :ref:`get-started-overview`, and registered for an account as discussed in the :ref:`up-and-running` page.
+Before completing this tutorial, you should have read the :ref:`get-started-overview`, and registered for an account as discussed in the :ref:`quick-start` page.

 The SmartApp will utilize an open-closed sensor and a smart switch.
 If you don't have these devices, or even a hub, you can still complete the majority of this tutorial.
 We will call out any special steps required if you don't have the hardware.